vaibhavsagar/website/blog/blog-setup.md

 tags: programming, automation
 --------------------------------------------------------------------------------

+_Update: I've switched to Hakyll, but the instructions below should continue to work._

 When I started this blog, I was reluctant to put a continuous integration system like Travis-CI in charge of deployment because it seemed like a frivolous use of resources and so I settled for the approach outlined